marcegarba/funccoll/README.md

 but implemented in PHP.

-The beauty in the Ruby and Clojure examples in the article contrast with PHP's clunky syntax for lambdas (closures); nevertheless, my intention is making it easy to create collection pipelines in PHP.there
+The beauty in the Ruby and Clojure examples in the article contrast with PHP's clunky syntax for lambdas (closures); nevertheless, my intention is making it easy to create collection pipelines in PHP.

 ## How it works